 Types of Bookkeeping Services

-- Ideal for entrepreneurs or start-up businesses (service-based business).
+- Ideal for entrepreneurs or startup businesses (service-based businesses).

 - Simple and less expensive to maintain.

-- Easy to understand, manage, & no professional required.
+- Easy to understand, and manage, & no professional required.

 - Calculating profit and loss for a defined period is easier.

-- There is no information that is correct on the genuine profit or loss for any defined period.
+- There is no information that is correct on the genuine profit or loss for any period defined.

-- The single entry system of bookkeeping requires recording one entry for each financial activity or transaction.
+- The bookkeeping method known as single entry demands the creation of a single entry for each individual activity or transaction involving money.

-- A corporation might use the basic bookkeeping system known as single-entry bookkeeping to record daily receipts or generate a daily or weekly report of cash flow.
+- A corporation might use the basic bookkeeping system known as single-entry bookkeeping to record daily receipts or prepare a daily or weekly report of cash flow.
 Both of these tasks are possible with this method.

-The books or records maintained in a single-entry bookkeeping system are a daily summary of cash receipts, as well as a monthly summary of cash receipts and disbursements, which represents the revenue and expense, respectively.
+The books or records that are kept in a bookkeeping system with a single entry include a daily summary of cash receipts as well as a monthly summary of cash receipts and disbursements, which, respectively, reflect the revenue and the expenses.

-When compared to the double-entry bookkeeping system, the simplicity of a single-entry bookkeeping system is prone to error and incompleteness because it lacks a detailed recording system compared to the double-entry bookkeeping system.
-Although for tax purposes, it is an acceptable method of record-keeping for small and simple businesses, however, it may not provide a fair valuation of the relevant financial information of a business.
+When compared to the double-entry bookkeeping system, the simplicity of the single-entry system makes it more prone to error and incompleteness.
+This is because it lacks a detailed recording system, which is present in the double-entry system.
+Even while it is an appropriate technique of record-keeping for small and basic enterprises in terms of taxes, it may not provide an accurate valuation of the important financial facts pertaining to a company.

 The Double Entry System